xunman0/BarrierLog/README.md

 # Goal
 - Begin to identify and understand the barriers of the target population
-- Refer families to our parent-family participatory advocacy group
 - Create a dataset than can be presented to OC leadership to acknowledge and expose the reality that their community is facing
 - Track/analyze data for future research and use